MIT-REALM/franka_joint_velocity_controller/README.md

-**NOTE: this is a template repository.
-Do not clone it; instead, click "Use this template" on GitHub**
+# Collaborative Manipulation using Force-Sensitive Barrier Functions

-# Dockerized Franka ROS interface
+## Dockerized Franka ROS interface

 This repository allows you to run [`libfranka`](https://frankaemika.github.io/docs/libfranks.html) and [`franka_ros`](https://frankaemika.github.io/docs/franka_ros.html) in a Docker environment (complete with ROS Noetic, GUI access, and networking to the robot with the `FCI_IP` environment variable).